martbetz/martbetz.github.io/_posts/x2023-06-10-the-python-pit.md

 <h2>Why use pipx?</h2>

-[pipx](https://pypa.github.io/pipx/) installs each and every Python package within its own virtual environment; in turn, this completely removes the potential for such longer-term issues.
+[pipx](https://pypa.github.io/pipx/) installs each and every Python package within its own virtual environment; in turn, this completely removes the potential for any long-term issues.

 <h2>Great!
 Where can I find it?</h2>